-Bowdon, a Democrat, was the representative for Alabama's 7th congressional district as a Democrat.
+Bowdon was the representative for Alabama’s 7th congressional district as a Democrat.
 He served from 1849 to 1851.

 He was previously the representative for Alabama’s 7th congressional district as a Democrat from 1847 to 1849; and the representative for Alabama’s 7th congressional district as a Democrat from 1845 to 1847.

 From Dec 1846 to Mar 1851, Bowdon missed 330 of 1,229 roll call votes, which is 26.9%.
 This is worse than the median of 21.1% among the lifetime records of representatives serving in Mar 1851.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 The information on this page is originally sourced from a variety of materials, including:

 - unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.